genital herpes is an incurable viral infection that can have painful symptoms and may triple risk for HIV.

-Researchers have also conducted modeling studies demonstrating that both types of vaccine could have significant public health and economic impact, including reduction of HIV infections and savings of hundreds of millions of dollars in healthcare costs.
+Modeling studies also demonstrate that both types of vaccines could have significant public health and economic impact, including reduction of HIV infections and savings of hundreds of millions of dollars in healthcare costs.

 WHO has published preferred product characteristics to help ensure potential preventive and/or therapeutic genital herpes vaccines will best meet public health needs, especially in low- and middle-income countries.
 This document notes that while therapeutic vaccines may be easier to develop and would have some important benefits, a preventive vaccine would be ideal, because:

 - Only a relatively small proportion of people with genital herpes have symptoms and seek care

 - Even if their symptoms are suppressed, people with genital herpes infection remain at increased risk for HIV acquisition

 - A preventive vaccine would be more straightforward to administer within existing immunization infrastructure, for example by delivery to all adolescent girls and boys

 The WHO document also identifies preferred characteristics for each type of vaccine, including vaccine indications, target populations, type of vaccine administration, delivery strategies efficacy requirements, duration of protection, schedule, and safety requirements.